lfn3/undertaker-junit/README.md

 I'd recommend that if you encounter a test failure you go back through and add calls to generate (or the more primitive `pushInterval` and `popInterval` operations, which appear inside generate) as necessary to give you output that makes sense.

+By default Undertaker doesn't show the intervals used in a particular test case.
+You can use the `@Debug(true)` annotation on a test to show a *lot* more information about what exactly is going on inside Undertaker during a test, including the intervals used, or if you're curious and just want to see how it works.

 <!--TODO: More on intervals -->